petrikreus/comp-se-200-assignment/test_report.md

 # Findings and conclusions

 - Make reports of any bugs or issues you happen to find (if any).
+Excel file with reports in repo.
 - Estimate on the overall quality of the tested library.
 Did it pass your tests?
 Is it ready for production?
 Should it be used with the E-Commerce application?
 Is the E-Commerce application ready for production?
 - Estimate the test coverage.
 Was the library "fully tested"?
 How about the E-Commerce application?
 Is there a need